vasilisbaltas/Project_1-Udacity-DS-Nanodegree/README.md

 - matplotlib
 - seaborn
 - scikit-learn
+- scipy

 ## File Description

-The Airbnb_Boston.ipynb file containes the code for this analysis, the listings_Boston.csv and calendar_Boston.csv are the datasets used which were downloaded from Kaggle.
+The Airbnb_Boston.ipynb file contains the code for this analysis, the listings_Boston.csv and calendar_Boston.csv are the datasets used which were downloaded from Kaggle.
 The .ipynb_checkpoints folder contains just the jupyter notebook checkpoints.